petabyt/petabyt/README.md

 You can find my webpage here: http://petabyte.heb12.com/
 And my mostly inactive blog here: http://petabyte.heb12.com/blog
-I also put code on https://code.heb12.com/p and in
+I also put code on https://code.heb12.com/p, in
 https://code.heb12.com/heb12

 Here is some nice info on my licensing: